geoscript/geoscript.net/src/learning/layer.rst

     <Feature the_geom: <MultiPolygon>, STATE_NAME: "Delaware", STATE_FIPS...>
     ...

-The :attr:`Layer.schema` property of a layer is a reference to the :class:`feature.Schema` of the features of the layer.
-The schema describes the structure of the features in the layer.
+A layer schema is a set of field descriptions that describe the structure of the data in the layer's features.

 .. cssclass:: code py